robinalexandre/Hide-Seek_CSP/README.md

 # HideAndSeek

-Game for children (based on http://www.smartgamesandpuzzles.com/inventor/hideandseek.html) developed thanks to constraints programming (CSP)
+Game for children (based on http://www.smartgamesandpuzzles.com/inventor/hideandseek.html) developed thanks to constraints programming (CSP) + .jar to launch it easily